stx-advox/land/_posts/2022-10-13-channel-name-change.md

 body:
   - excerpt: '

-# Name Change
+# Gov Channel Name Change

 - **Issue Name:**
-#active-issues Name Change
+active-issues Name Change

 - **Issue Description:**
-We've gotten some community feedback to have a clearer name for #active-issues channel.
+We have recieved some community feedback to have a clearer name for #active-issues channel.
 Something that reflects the refining of proposals that happens in the channel.

 - **Artifacts & References:**
 [Name Change Draft](https://paper.dropbox.com/doc/active-issues-Name-Change--Bq~DRPUML6o4qHBJrT69LbJfAg-vb7MBn72r2yWcHURySTdN)